 - Coolers or ice chests: You’ll need these if the outage is lengthy.

-Don’t forget any other essentials that may be important to your family.
+Don’t forget any other essentials that may be important to your family or business.

 Once your storm safety kit is prepared, take these additional preventive measures around your home: